Golf Course Review of Lindrick Golf Club

 Lindrick often finds itself hosting the County Amateur Championship and is undeniably a very fine test of golf, especially at the elite amateur level.
 Due to the firmness you are continually asked to work the ball, whether it be from the tee or into the greens; very rarely does the ball end up close to where it lands.

-The best holes on the front nine in my opinion are the dog-leg second, which has a simply fantastic green complex, and the ninth where the fall-away nature of the green, at this 436-yard two-shotter, calls for plenty of imagination on the approach.
+The best holes on the front nine in my opinion are the dog-leg second, which has a simply fantastic green complex, and the ninth where the fall-away nature of the green, at this 436-yard two-shotter, calls for plenty of imagination (and a healthy dose of luck) on the approach.

 There are a number of strong holes on the inward half too.
 The 13th is of epic proportions with an invigorating drive before a wonderful uphill approach to a green that is well guarded by sand, gorse and steep slopes.
-The 16th is also a stand-out hole and again it is the green complex that makes it so very good; tilted from front-to-back and right-to-left you really don’t want to miss it on the right but a deep quarry to the left means that only the brave will not bail out and benefit from an uphill putt.
+The 16th is also a stand-out hole and again it is the green complex that makes it so very good; tilted from front-to-back and right-to-left you really don’t want to miss it on the right because of this, however, a deep quarry to the left means that only the brave will not bail out to the right.
 The iconic par-three 18th works very well as a finishing hole too, sitting under the shadow of the clubhouse, and is easily the pick of the short holes.

 There’s little to be critical of at Lindrick because for the most part it goes about its business in a solid, subtle and reserved manner.
 The new 12th, on the opposite side of the busy A57 road to its predecessor, is perhaps a little out of touch with the rest of the course, both in style and location.
-The hole itself is actually bedding down nicely now but the 300-yard trek from the 11th green to the tee and then the 200-yard walk from the green to the 13th tee adds an unwelcome extra half a kilometre walk onto your round.
+The hole itself is actually bedding down nicely now but the 300-yard trek from the 11th green to the tee and then the 200-yard walk from the green to the 13th (blue) tee adds an unwelcome extra half a kilometre walk onto your round.
+The road is a bit of nuisance in all honesty; whereas some roads that dissect a course can add a certain charm this is an ugly commuter rat-run and although a couple of tunnels have been built so that you don't actually have to 'cross' the road anymore Lindrick suffers due to its presence.

-The par-five fourth, with its famous sunken green location that backs on to the River Ryton, is a bit of a marmite hole too.
+Elsewhere, the par-five fourth, with its famous sunken green location that backs on to the River Ryton, is a bit of a marmite hole too.
 I personally don’t mind it but will never argue that it’s a great hole.
-Bernard Darwin was more blunt when he stated, “It’s the worst hole on the course” however he added that “…it should never be altered.”
+Bernard Darwin was more blunt when he stated, “It’s the worst hole on the course” however he added that “…it should never be altered!”

-Overall though there are many, many more positives than negatives at Lindrick and located mid-way between the M1 and A1 it’s a very accessible venue and one I would suggest you seek out.
+I wouldn't class Lindrick as one of my personal favourite courses but overall there are many more positives than negatives and located mid-way between the M1 and A1 it’s a very accessible venue and one I would suggest you seek out.
 The Club has an important place in history too, as one of an elite number of golf courses to have staged the Ryder Cup.
 Indeed, it was here that Great Britain defeated the USA to win the Ryder Cup back in 1957.

 Club Website: www.lindrickgolfclub.co.uk